NavDasa/Implementing_Azure_Solutions/README.md

 7. How to create a Load balancer and internal backend Pool.
 8. How to creata a BankEnd Pool and adding a load balancer rules for a load balancer associated internally with single virtual Mechine.
 9. How to setup the health Probe within the load balancer.
+10. How to create an Application gateway and configure the load balancer and subnets attached to it.